- General Obstetrics & Gynecology

 Factors to consider:

-- Age: Women who are younger than 40 are more likely to become pregnant after tubal ligation reversal than women who are 40 or older.
+- Age: Women who are younger than 40 are more likely to become pregnant after reversal than women who are 40 or older.

 - Ovarian reserve testing results: Ovarian reserve testing measures your remaining supply of eggs and helps you and your fertility team better understand how likely it is that you will be able to become pregnant.

 - Type of tubal ligation: There are several different ways to perform tubal sterilization.
-The type of procedure you had may affect how likely tubal ligation reversal is to be successful.
+The type of procedure you had may affect how likely reversal is to be successful.

 - Partner sperm health: Men with low sperm counts, below 20 million sperm per milliliter, or low sperm motility may require in vitro fertilization (IVF) in order to father a pregnancy and are not good candidates to have their partner undergo a tubal ligation reversal.